Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi Custom Mobile-frist Ad-tech MVP development by Daniel Afaqi

 A pay-per-verified-attention video advertising platform.

 Advertisers stop paying for bots and passive views.
 Viewers get rewarded for genuine engagement.
-I built the whole stack — from the TikTok-style video feed to the fraud detection pipeline to the atomic per-view settlement engine — solo.
+I built the whole stack solo — from the TikTok-style video feed to the fraud detection system to the per-view settlement engine.

 The Problem